-Connect for Health Colorado has opened an emergency special enrollment period from March 20 to April 3 to help Coloradans who are uninsured or about to lose their insurance.
+Connect for Health Colorado open enrollment runs through January 15 to help Coloradans who are uninsured or about to lose their insurance.
 Learn more.

 The city’s Workforce Centers are offering support to jobseekers online, by phone and via email while the centers are physically closed.
 Job fairs are going virtual, so jobseekers can access the same job opportunities as they would have been able to do in person.
 Contact the city’s Workforce Services.